Porthcawl-Insurance/www/content/culture.md

 ---

 #### Our narrative is comprised of three layers
-1. Tech industry has not innovated culturally or organizatioanlly, perpetuating flaws in the corporate form that have resulted in widespread immiseration
+1. Tech industry has not innovated culturally or organizationally, perpetuating flaws in the corporate form that have resulted in widespread immiseration
 2. Small business is the bedrock of the American economy; the internet is its greatest asset but is also its greatest threat
 3. Existing small business insurance is anti-customer and cyber risk is the best entry point to start fixing that